melissarlogan/Credit_Risk_Analysis/README.md

 ## Overview of the analysis

-The below analysis reviews many factors provided in the loan_stats csv and how they relate to someone receiving a "low" or "high-risk" credit status
+The below analysis reviews many factors provided in the loan_stats csv and how they relate to someone receiving a "low" or "high-risk" credit status.
+Models were then created using this data set to determine if the model could predict which credit score an applicant should be assigned.

 ## Results: balanced accuracy scores and the precision and recall scores
 - Model 1: Naive Random Oversampling